Friday October 13 – To Bruges

 Now the thing to do in Bruges, the Venice of the North, is a boat trip.
 And in a wonderfully egalitarian example of a municipal council working to good effect, there are five boat companies, who each have no more than five boats, and each have their own landing stage.
 They all ply the same route, and all charge the same €12 fee.
 There’s no haggling, no price-gouging, no one claiming to be the best.
 And no fear of choosing the wrong option.
 It is all so perfectly fair.

 Our chosen carrier was Bruges River Cruises, on account of the carefully considered fact that it was the first one we came across.
 Somehow everything looks better from the water, doesn’t it?
 So even the backside of Hotel De Orangerie and the otherwise nondescript De Dijver Park and Garden seemed lovely.
-Over the next thirty minutes we’d then see numerous gorgeous bridges, including the landmark Boniface Bridge and Beguinage Bridge.
-And one rather low bridge which nearly took me head off cos I was looking the other way.
-We’d glide past the historic Saint John’s Hospital and down to Minnewater Park.
-Then back up again to Rosary Quay, one of Bruges number one sights.
-All the way up to Jan Van Eyck’s statue again, the boat captain’s old school, and so many other beautiful old buildings.
+Over thirty minutes, we glided under gorgeous bridges (Boniface, Beguinage), ducked under one that nearly took my head off cos I was looking in the wrong direction, and floated past Saint John’s Hospital, Minnewater Park, Rosary Quay, Jan Van Eyck’s statue, and countless beautiful old buildings.
 I could happily have paid my €12 and gone round again.

 But there is more to Bruges than just delightful sights – there are waffles.
 Waffles dripping in rich, warm chocolate sauce.
 Like their beer, and their frites, the Belgians are proud of their waffles.

-And it transpired that me own sister Barbara was in Bruges this weekend.
-Apparently, she had told me, but like so many things I am supposedly told, I forgot.
-So we trooped off to a swanky cocktail bar to meet her for some swanky cocktails.
-Again the Good Lady had booked somewhere for dinner, the oddly titled Mozart, More Than Just Ribs.
+And it transpired that me own sister Barbara was in Bruges that weekend.
+She claims she told me, but like most things I’m told, I forgot.
+We met for some swanky cocktails, then dinner at the oddly titled Mozart, More Than Just Ribs.
 And while the name doubtless tries to emphasise that they do more than ribs, there is barely a table which is not enjoying their very reasonably priced all-you-can-eat-ribs.
 The ribs, a jaw-dropping 14oz steak, sides (frites, obviously) and a bottle of the very-drinkable house red was less than €70.
 I feared I may never need to eat again.

 Sunday October 15 – Leaving Bruges

 The Bruges Marathon was taking place that morning.
-Our friendly hotelier had advised that we leave early to avoid the risk of being stuck in the city due to road closures.
-It all sounded rather siege-like…get out before they lock the city down.
+Our friendly hotelier advised an early escape to avoid being trapped by road closures.
+It sounded like a siege…get out before they lock the city down.

 A few miles from Ypres, near the village of Passendale, is the Tyne Cot Memorial.
 Or to give it its full name, Tyne Cot Commonwealth War Graves Cemetery and Memorial to the Missing.
 It is the largest cemetery for Commonwealth forces in the world.
 It is home to nearly 12,000 graves, of which over 8,000 are unnamed.
 Most just say “A Soldier of the Great War”.
 The stone wall surrounding the cemetery contains the names of 35,000 British and Commonwealth soldiers.
 The central monument bears the inscription “Their Name Liveth For Evermore”.